-James acts for both claimants and defendants and regularly undertakes work on a CFA basis.
+James acts for both claimants and defendants and undertakes work on a CFA basis.

 James has considerable experience of all areas of personal injury law, including road traffic accidents (and claims against the MIB), employer’s liability, occupier’s liability, defective premises, trespass against the person, claims under the Highways Act, and claims under the Animals Act.
 He has particular experience of claims involving allegations of fraud and fundamental dishonesty.

 BCL (Distinction), Exeter College, University of Oxford